msmrexe/university-cs-projects/uni-masters/matrix-computations/performance-comparison/README.md

 ## Topic

-Implementation of Iterative Methods for Solving Ax = b
+Implementation and Perfomance Comparison of 5 Iterative Methods for Solving Ax = b

 ## Description